Kessler Philip Bloom pocket dolly slider

-To make life easy, sadly not lighter, I added three Kwik release systems, two with the heavy duty plate, one for the tripod / slider, the other to put the fluid head on the slider carriage.
+To make life easy, sadly not lighter, I added three Kwik release systems, two with the heavy duty plate, one for the tripod/slider, the other to put the fluid head on the slider carriage.
 And the last one on top of the fluid head so I can switch between any of the camera’s / rigs.
-For camera’s etc. I got another 4 short plates, they are nice and light.
+For cameras etc. I got another 4 short plates, they are nice and light.
 You can see they are very well made and the aluminium looks high quality.
-The odd thing is that the Kwik release comes with a bunch of allen keys but none of them fit the biggest screw, shame because the rest of the package includes the great utility plate, really easy to use big plastic knob bots had very nice plastic wrapped screws and tools. and we all know, if you are going to screw a nut, you better do it with the in the right key.
+The odd thing is that the Kwik release comes with a bunch of Allen keys but none of them fit the biggest screw, shame because the rest of the package includes the great utility plate, really easy to use big plastic knob bots had very nice plastic wrapped screws and tools. and we all know, if you are going to screw a nut, you better do it with them in the right key.

-For US products it is not that easy for use poor non UK people to find the right allen key, we don’t have many people here called Allen or that special relationship they seem to enjoy, therefore we don’t get the special tools.
+For US products it is not that easy for us poor non-UK people to find the right Allen key, we don’t have many people here called Allen or that special relationship they seem to enjoy, therefore we don’t get the special tools.
 I do use the big nut and would have preferred a fitting tool.
-According to Kessler almost nobody uses it and therefore they don’t see the need to provide one.
+According to Kessler, almost nobody uses it and therefore they don’t see the need to provide one.
 They are a better judge of this situation then I am, I guess I’m one of the few who does like big nuts.

 Before getting updated by Kessler about the function of this tool, I thought it was odd it did not work securing the low profile ball head.
 Ordered the low profile ball head at the same time as the slider and because of the temperature during shipping it was stuck.
 After watching the video again it turns out it is pretty easy to secure and you don’t need the tool in most cases.
 Perhaps I’m adding fluid heads that are too big and have too much drag for this purpose because sometimes it still comes loose.